The Presidential Fellows Program

 - Be admitted to Huntingdon College.

-- Achieve an ACT score of at least 23 (determined by the Huntingdon Office of Admission) and a minimum GPA of 3.0 in high school or a 3.75 GPA with no test score.
+- Achieve an ACT score of at least 24 and a minimum GPA of 3.70 in high school coursework.

 - Agree to participate in a Presidential Fellows Academic Team.